 Does My Dog Need a Coat?
 All Your Winter Gear Questions Answered

-Did you know that an estimated 70 percent of US households own a pet?
-That’s up from 67 percent in 2021.
+Did you know that an estimated 66% percent of US households own a pet?
+That equates to about 86.9 million households!

 With so many homes acquiring pets, more and more people might be asking themselves the question, “Does my dog need a coat?”
 While it’s essential for some pets, you don’t always know whether you’ll end up doing more harm than good when it comes to their well-being.